tedneward/Azgaarnoth/Classes/Feats.md

 * You learn the [prestidigitation]() and [detect magic]() spells.
 You can cast [detect magic]() once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ## Athlete
+You have undergone extensive physical training to gain the following benefits:
+* Increase your Strength or Dexterity score by 1, to a maximum of 20.
+* When you are prone, standing up uses only 5 feet of your movement.
+* Climbing doesn’t cost you extra movement.
+* You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.

 ## Blade Mastery
+You master the shortsword, longsword, scimitar, rapier, and greatsword.
+You gain the following benefits when using any of them:
+* You gain a +1 bonus to attack rolls you make with the weapon.
+* On your turn, you can use your reaction to assume a parrying stance, provided you have the weapon in hand.
+Doing so grants a +1 bonus to your AC until the start of your next turn or until you're not holding the weapon.
+* When you make an opportunity attack with the weapon, you have advantage on the attack roll.

 ## Brawny
 You become stronger, gaining the following benefits: